-For a brief stroll through the Ollantaytambo park, know that you should buy a nighttime 19:00 hrs train ticket to Aguas Calientes so you won´t be in a hurry but take your lunch and a walk at Ollantaytambo streets or park.
+For a brief stroll through the Ollantaytambo Park, know that you should buy a nighttime 19:00 hrs train ticket to Aguas Calientes so you won´t be in a hurry but take your lunch and a walk at Ollantaytambo streets or park.

 *Extra permit is required to enter the park, which you can get the same day at the checkpoint.

-The final destination is probably going to be the most enjoyable as it is the arrival to Machu Picchu.
+The final destination is probably going to be the most enjoyable as it is the arrival of Machu Picchu.
 There you will be to once fine Inca city, where Incas lived, and just imagine those glorious days in which they could have inhabited the old rooms and temples.
-What was left remains to this day as mute witnesses of them, and yet it seems as they have gone leaving their Llamas because Llamas still graze all over Machu Picchu park.
+What was left remains to this day as mute witnesses of them, and yet it seems as if they have gone leaving their Llamas because Llamas still graze all over Machu Picchu Park.
 The last thing you are meant to do is to hike up to Huayna Picchu mountain or Machu Picchu Mountain, but if not, try the Inti Punku sun gate or the Inca bridge.

 You will start your Quarry Trail expedition from Socma town, where you will be introduced to your horsemen and guides who will be your companions for the next 4 days.
 Then continue to the awe-inspiring Perolniyoc waterfall viewpoint – an excellent location for taking selfies and having a snack.
 After a brief respite, continue your journey to the campsite situated approximately 3,700m above sea level.